 - Occupation: People who do overhead work in their profession, like painters and carpenters, are at greater risk of a tear.

-- Family history: There may be a genetic component for rotator cuff injuries.
+- Family history: There may be a genetic component to rotator cuff injuries.

 How is a rotator cuff tear diagnosed?